Euclid: Forecast constraints on consistency tests of the $\Lambda$CDM model: Consistency tests

-A direct test of the Copernican principle is the curvature test of \citet{Clarkson:2007pz}, which considers the distance-redshift relation in a FLRW model of any curvature.
-Solving \Cref{eq:distances} for the curvature parameter we find \be \Omega_{\rm k}(z)=\frac{\left[h(z)d'(z)\right]^2-1}{[d(z)]^2}\longrightarrow\text{constant}\,. \ee One way to interpret \Cref{eq:OK} is that it provides the means to measure the current value of the curvature parameter today by using Hubble rate and distance data.
-In the context of the FLRW metric this parameter will be constant regardless of the dark energy model.
+A direct test of the Copernican principle is the curvature test of \citet{Clarkson:2007pz}, which considers the distance-redshift relation in an FLRW model of any curvature.
+Solving \Cref{eq:distances} for the curvature parameter, we find \be \Omega_{\rm k}(z)=\frac{\left[h(z)d'(z)\right]^2-1}{[d(z)]^2}\longrightarrow\text{constant}\,. \ee One way to interpret \Cref{eq:OK} is that it provides the means for measuring the current value of the curvature parameter today by using Hubble rate and distance data.
+In the context of the FLRW metric, this parameter is constant regardless of the dark energy model.
 Equivalently, we can also write the aforementioned condition as